1mach0/Vision-Inventory-System/README.md

 # Vision-Inventory-System
-A computer-vision-powered inventory management system using YOLO and API integration for real-time item detection, verification, and logging.
+A computer-vision-powered inventory management system using YOLO and API integration with a pre-existing Military Inventory Management System for real-time item detection, verification, and logging.